microsoft/rushstack.io-website/pages/api/node-core-library.filesystem.copyfile.md

 ## FileSystem.copyFile() method

-Copies a file from one location to another.
+Copies a single file from one location to another.
 By default, destinationPath is overwritten if it already exists.
-Behind the scenes it uses `fs.copyFileSync()`<!-- -->.

 <b>Signature:</b>